Ian powers up to a Category 4 hurricane as it nears Florida

 Associated Press

-The.
-U.S. National Hurricane Center in Miami said at 5 a.m.
-Wednesday that Ian now has top sustained winds of 140 mph (220 kph) and is centered about 75 miles (125 kilometers) west-southwest of Naples, Florida.
-It said Ian is moving north at a forward speed of 10 mph (17 kph).

-The major hurricane has prompted warnings of possibly dangerous storm surge along the state’s heavily populated Gulf Coast from Bonita Beach to the Tampa Bay region.
+ST. PETERSBURG, Fla., (AP) — Hurricane Ian intensified into an extremely dangerous Category 4 storm with top winds of 140 mph (220 kph) as it approached Florida and forecasters predicted it would retain that strength until landfall.
+A stretch of the heavily populated Gulf Coast from Naples to Sarasota was at “highest risk” of a devastating storm surge.

-Winds, rain have begun intensifying, a day after Ian battered the western tip of Cuba, bringing down the electricity grid and leaving the entire island without power.
+U.S. Air Force hurricane hunters confirmed Ian gained strength over warm Gulf of Mexico water after battering Cuba, bringing down the country’s electricity grid and leaving the entire island without power.

+The hurricane could push as much as 12 feet (3.6 meters) of ocean water ashore in Florida, the U.S. National Hurricane Center in Miami said, urging people to evacuate the danger zone if they still can.
+More than 2.5 million people were under mandatory evacuation orders, but by law no one could be forced to flee.

+Ian was centered about 55 miles (100 kilometers) west-southwest of Naples at 6 a.m., swirling toward the coast at 10 mph (17 kph).

-Florida residents rushed to board up their homes, stash precious belongings on upper floors and flee.
+Florida residents rushed ahead of the impact to board up their homes, stash precious belongings on upper floors and flee.

 “You can’t do anything about natural disasters,” said Vinod Nair, who drove inland from the Tampa area Tuesday with his wife, son, dog and two kittens seeking a hotel in the tourist district of Orlando.
 “We live in a high risk zone, so we thought it best to evacuate.”

 “It is a big storm, it is going to kick up a lot of water as it comes in,” Florida Gov. Ron DeSantis said in Sarasota, a coastal city of 57,000 in the storm’s projected path.
-He warned at a news conference: “This the kind of storm surge that is life threatening.”
+“This the kind of storm surge that is life threatening.”

 Ian’s forward movement slowed over the Gulf, enabling the hurricane to grow wider and stronger.
-A hurricane warning covering roughly 220 miles (350 kilometers) of the state included Fort Myers as well as Tampa and St. Petersburg, which could get their first direct hit by a major hurricane since 1921.
+A hurricane warning covered roughly 220 miles (350 kilometers) of the state.
+Tampa and St. Petersburg were included, and could potentially get their first direct hit by a major hurricane since 1921.

-Forecasters said the storm surge could reach 12 feet (3.6 meters) if it peaks at high tide.
-Rainfall near the area of landfall could top 18 inches (46 centimeters).

 Gil Gonzalez wasn’t taking any chances.
 He boarded the windows of his Tampa home with plywood and laid down sandbags to guard against any flooding.
 He and his wife packed their car with bottled water, flashlights, battery packs for their cellphones and a camp stove before evacuating.